Average accuracy ±2% (around ±0.1 mm)

 First, one or more wax sprues will be attached to your model.
 Next, it will be attached with the sprue to a wax ‘tree’, together with a bunch of other models.
 The tree is then placed in a flask and covered in a fine plaster.
 When the plaster solidifies, it forms the mold for casting the Gold.
 The plaster mold is then put in an oven and heated for several hours to a point where the wax is completely burned out.

 Then, the molten Gold is poured in to fill the cavities left by the wax.
-Once the Gold has cooled and solidified, the plaster mold is broken and the Gold models are removed by hand.
-Finally, your model is filed and sanded to get rid of the sprues.
-It will be sanded, polished or sandblasted for the finish you desire.
+Once the metal has cooled and solidified, the plaster mold is broken and the Gold models are removed by hand.
+Finally, your model is filed and sanded to get rid of the sprues and then polished by hand.